ARM-software/lisa/README.md

 ## 2. Setup the TestEnv module

-Usually notebooks and tests make use of the TestEnv class to initialize and access a remote target device.
-To get an overall view of the functionalities exposed by this class you can have a look at this notebook:
+Typical notebooks and tests will make use of the TestEnv class to initialize and access a remote target device.
+An overall view of the functionalities exposed by this class can be seen in this notebook:
 [utils/testenv_example.ipynb](http://localhost:8888/notebooks/utils/testenv_example.ipynb)

 ## 3. Typical experiment workflow

-RT-App is a configurable synthetic workload generator used by many tests and notebooks to run experiments on a target.
-The toolkit provides a python API to easy the definition of RT-App based workloads and their execution on a target.
+RT-App is a configurable synthetic workload generator used to run different intensity experiments on a target.
+The toolkit provides a python API to simplify the definition of RT-App based workloads and their execution on a target.

 This notebook:
 [wlgen/simple_rtapp.ipynb](http://localhost:8888/notebooks/wlgen/simple_rtapp.ipynb)